microsoft/CCF/doc/architecture/raft_tla.rst

 It is possible to produce fresh traces quickly from the driver by running the ``make_traces.sh`` script from the ``tla`` directory.

-Calling the trace validation on, for example, the ``append`` scenario can then be done with ``JSON=../build/append.ndjson ./tlc.sh consensus/Traceccfraft.tla``.
+Calling the trace validation on, for example, the ``append`` scenario can then be done with ``./tlc.py --driver-trace ../build/append.ndjson consensus/Traceccfraft.tla``.

 CCF also provides a command line trace visualizer to aid debugging, for example, the ``append`` scenario can be visualized with ``python ../tests/trace_viz.py ../build/append.ndjson``.